JosueG28/macrodroid-wiki/docs/es/triggers/Activity Recognition.md

-# 📲 Reconocimiento de Actividad
+# 📲 Activity Recognition

-## 🔹 Descripción
+## 🔹 Description
-Este disparador se activa cuando el dispositivo detecta una actividad específica, como ir en coche, andar en bicicleta, correr, caminar o estar quieto.
+This trigger activates when your device detects a specific activity, such as driving, cycling, running, walking, or standing still.

-## ⚙️ Requisitos
+## ⚙️ Requirements
-- Tener los Servicios de Google Play instalados y actualizados.
+- Google Play Services must be installed and up to date.

-## 🛠️ Configuración disponible
+## 🛠️ Available Configuration
-- **Tipo de actividad:**
+- **Activity type:**
-  Elige la actividad a detectar: `En vehículo`, `En bicicleta`, `Corriendo`, `Caminando` o `Quieto`.
+  Choose the activity to detect: `In Vehicle`, `On Bicycle`, `Running`, `Walking`, or `Still`.

-- **Nivel de confianza (0–100):**
+- **Confidence value (0–100):**
-  Controla qué tan sensible es la detección.
+  Controls how easily the trigger activates.
-  - Un **valor bajo** se activa más fácilmente, pero puede fallar.
+  - A **low value** may trigger more often, but can be inaccurate.
-  - Un **valor alto** es más preciso, pero podría no activarse cuando debería.
+  - A **high value** avoids false triggers but may miss some valid ones.

 ## 🧪 Magic Text
 *Not applicable*